isagoya/astro-hananiawan-m2/src/pages/md/chapt01.md

 My mother asked several questions about my explanation.

-“So you think it wasn't then?”
+“So, you think it wasn't then?”

 “There must have been a patient nearby who infected me the disease, so try to remember the situation.

-“Nuu, Toshio, ninbuchi watarumuncha ta-kuuran! ( No, no one has passed leprosy to you!)”
+“Nuu, Toshio, ninbuchi watarumuncha ta-kuuran!
+(No, no one has passed leprosy to you!)”

 At that time my mother said “pass” instead of the dialect “infect”.